hgcl/digital-garden/docs/evergreen/technical-properties-of-this-digital-garden.md

-# Features Of This Digital Garden
+# Technical Properties Of This Digital Garden

 _Tags: #evergreen_